OsamaAlmamri/mdi-selector/README.md

-# This is vue 3 matirial design icons selector
+# This is vue 3 matirial design icons picker